Azure-Samples/ms-identity-python-on-behalf-of/README.md

 ### Step 2: Install project dependencies

 1. Navigate to the folder where you cloned this project
-1. If using VS Code, open each sub-folder, 'DjangoUI' and 'FlaskAPI', in seperate instances
+2. If using VS Code, open each project sub-folder (`DjangoUI` and `FlaskAPI`) in separate VS Code instances.
-1. Activate your Python 3 virtual environment (either directly in the [command line](https://docs.python.org/3/tutorial/venv.html#creating-virtual-environments) or [VS Code](https://code.visualstudio.com/docs/languages/python))
+3. Activate your Python 3 virtual environment (either directly in the [command line](https://docs.python.org/3/tutorial/venv.html#creating-virtual-environments) or [VS Code](https://code.visualstudio.com/docs/languages/python))
-1. You will need to install dependencies using pip
+4. You will need to install dependencies using pip
    1. The below shell commands must be executed in both applications as they both have separate requirements.txt files
-   1. There is also Pipfile included in both applications if you prefer to use [pipenv](https://pypi.org/project/pipenv/) instead
+   2. There is also Pipfile included in both applications if you prefer to use [pipenv](https://pypi.org/project/pipenv/) instead

 In the 'FlaskAPI' sub-folder, use the following command: